 Questions About Functional Limits in a Disability Claim

-Posted on behalf of Lynch Law Firm on Nov 27, 2018 in Social Security Disability
+Posted on behalf of Lynch Law Firm on November 27, 2018 in Social Security Disability News.
+Updated on February 24, 2022

 When you apply for Social Security Disability benefits, one of the main things evaluators will look at is your functional limitations.
 These are the limitations you experience to perform physical or independent activities due to a disability.